nCodefresh/tweek/schema.md

 `@tweek/context/user/level/type`
 with the default value: number

-This means we've just added a new property for our schema 'user.level' which use the type "number".
+This means we've just added a new property for our schema 'user.level' which use the type "number" (allow any json based number).
-Types that allowed are:
+Types that allowed are as follows:
 - all primitve json types: string, number, bool
 - date type
 - external types defined under @tweek/custom/types/{typename}